 - Job growth (2012-2022): 10%

 History, along with English, philosophy and political science, is considered one of the more traditional undergraduate fields for future law students.
-That's largely because the skills needed by attorneys — critical thinking, analysis, research and organization — are the same skills taught in the undergraduate history department.
+That's largely because the skills needed by attorneys — critical thinking, analysis, research and organization — are the same skills students may learn in the undergraduate history department.

 What's more, the practice of law is based, in large part, on the precedent of past legal cases and court decisions.
-Having a strong grasp of history not only allows a student to walk into law school with a familiarity of major court cases but also provides the context for how those decisions were made.
+Having a strong grasp of history not only allows a student who has studied U.S. history to walk into law school with a familiarity of major court cases but also provides the context for how those decisions were made.

 To get into law school, students must first take the LSAT entrance exam.
 History majors seem to fare well on the test too, according to an analysis of 2013 data by Pepperdine University School of Law professor Derek T. Muller.
 His review of average LSAT results found history majors scored an average of 155.4, good enough to place them 12th out of the 46 majors reviewed.
 History was also the sixth most popular major selected by LSAT test-takers that year.